ijhoskins/satmut_utils/README.md

 python satmut_utils call -h
 ```

-It is recommended that the user create a new running directory/folder for each job.
+It is recommended that the user create a new output directory for each job.
 ```OUTPUT_DIR="/path_to_output_folder"```

 Common arguments to both sim and call subcommands are provided first, then the subcommand, and then subcommand-specific arguments.